JamesSc0tt/FiveM-FSN-Framework/README.md

 [ENSURE ALL NON FSN_* RESOURCES HERE]
 ```

 The framework is designed to create all the tables for you in your DB upon successful connection to your database.
-If your database is not connected or you are not running mysql=-async or have no clue how to do that then search it.
+If your database is not connected or you are not running mysql-async or have no clue how to do that then search it.
 We wont provide support on correctly and succesfully connecting to your database

 #### Alongside the FSN [resources](https://github.com/jamessc0tt/FiveM-FSN-Framework/blob/master/fsn_main/resources.txt), the "framework" is built to work with the below publicly available resources.
 - mysql-async (https://github.com/brouznouf/fivem-mysql-async)